111 W. Montgomery Avenue

 Sunday, September 26

 Hosted by Montgomery County Lynching Memorial Project (MoCoLMP) and the County’s Remembrance and Reconciliation Commission

 The walk began at the site of the old county jail where Mr. Diggs-Dorsey and Mr. Randolph were both held, the walk passes locations that were then central to a vibrant African-American community, including the sites where the men were lynched.

 Soil Collection Ceremony

-The ceremony will honor the memories of Mr. John Diggs-Dorsey and Mr. Sidney Randolph with a soil collection, music, and reflections by community leaders and by a representative of the Equal Justice Initiative from Montgomery, Alabama.
+The ceremony honored the memories of Mr. John Diggs-Dorsey and Mr. Sidney Randolph with a soil collection, music, and reflections by community leaders and by a representative of the Equal Justice Initiative from Montgomery, Alabama.